-The BNP Paribas Green Bond Fund is a SFDR Article 9 fund which apply our BNP Paribas Asset Management proprietary Sustainable Investment Policy and invest in companies that provide solutions to environmental and/or social challenges.
+The BNP Paribas Green Bond Fund is a SFDR Article 9 fund which applies our BNP Paribas Asset Management proprietary Sustainable Investment Policy and invests in securities that provide solutions to environmental and/or social challenges.
 Each issuer must respect sustainable development criteria in terms of social, environmental and/or governance factors.
 The security selection criteria for this green bond fund includes BNP Paribas Asset Management's own thematic bond assessment methodology, taking into account the extent of contribution of the use of proceeds towards environmental objectives.
-We apply a strict and comprehensive in-house definition of a green bond through our extra financial research, placing a high level of importance on reputational risk (avoiding green-washing).
+We apply a strict and comprehensive in-house definition of a green bond through our ESG research, placing a high level of importance on reputational risk (avoiding green-washing).